 We collect information in the following ways:

-Information we get from your use of our services.
-We collect information about the services that you use and how you use them, this information includes:
+b) Information we get from your use of our services.
+We collect information about the services that you use and how you use them.
+This information includes:

 We collect device-specific information (such as your hardware model, firmware version, unique device identifiers, and mobile network information).